hailelagi/hailelagi.com/content/notes/block-layers.md

 ++++++++++++++++++++++++++++++++++++++
 ```

-Quick definitions of these data structures and why we need them:
+Quick definitions of these data structures:
 1. **file
 Is really a `struct` called an index-node (inode) - managing information to find where this file's blocks are, it maps the human readable name to a internal pointer(i number), services an external handle/view(the file descriptor `fd`) - and so much more! perhaps laid as some kind of hashmap/table?

 2. **directory*

-also an inode! the `.`, parent `..` `/foo` etc
+also an inode! the `.`, parent `..` path name `/foo` etc

 3. **super block**

-A special kind of header stores interesting metadata (inode count, fs version, etc) this is read by the operating system during "mount" more on this later!
+A special kind of header stores interesting global metadata (inode count, fs version, etc) this is read by the operating system during "mount" more on this later!

 4. **data region**: the actual data we care about storing!

 and access methods responding to the syscalls users care about for actually interacting with their data: open(), read(), write(), fstat() etc

-Files and directories are really inodes which can map `hello.txt` in `user/hello`to some arbitrary block location `0x88a` dumped as hex pointed to by an `inumber` and finally to the sector region(assuming an HDD).
+Files and directories are really inodes which can map `hello.txt` in `user/hello`to some arbitrary block location(on disk) `0x88a...` dumped as hex pointed to by an `inumber` and finally to the sector region(assuming an HDD).
 For example to find the block for `hello.txt`:
 ```bash
 # assuming a unix(ish)
 # to retrieve the pagesize on a unix